 Tracheostomy care may be done by a respiratory technician or a nurse.
 It is often noticed in intensive care units where clients are on ventilator assistance or sometimes in private rooms or wards.
 Thereby, educating our clients about it may be necessary as part of our discharge planning.

-- Talk to your client and allow him to communicate his thoughts about tracheostomy and doing the self care.
-You may provide a paper and a pen if client prefers to.
+- Talk to your client and allow him to communicate his thoughts about tracheostomy and doing self-care.
+You may provide a paper and a pen if the client prefers to.